Clear hierarchy

 Choose a template that lets you group evidence around the requirements in the job ad or position description.

-Leave enough room for short achievement bullets rather than dense paragraphs.
+Leave enough room for short achievement bullets, student projects, IT tools, and practical outcomes rather than dense paragraphs.

 Keep colour and styling restrained for most government, corporate, healthcare, education, operations, and technical roles.